 My name is Marie Buckley and I am a lawyer and a writing coach.
 I train lawyers to speak human and I have coached over 1,000 lawyers in one-to-one sessions.
 I also speak frequently at law firms about writing and advocacy and serve as an adviser on major briefs.
-The American Bar Association recently published my book, The Lawyer’s Essential Guide to Writing: Proven Tools and Techniques and it has been one of the ABA’s top titles since it was released.
+The American Bar Association recently published my book, The Lawyer’s Essential Guide to Writing: Proven Tools and Techniques and it spent many months on the ABA’s best-seller list.

 As you might have guessed, I have strong convictions about what makes for powerful writing.
 In today’s fast, loud world, we lawyers risk losing our voice —and our influence—if we don’t learn to communicate clearly.
 In this blog, I’ll share the techniques that make for strong writing and I’ll address the deep, dark fears about writing that keep us all awake at night.
 For a quick sense of my approach to writing, take a look at my Three Essential Rules for Writing.